Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 got as the night continued.
 He returned with two beers for us as a mark of

-Naturally we returned the favour before our new pal headed off to
+hospitality.
+Naturally, we returned the favour before our new pal headed off to

-meet his teetotal father in law.
-After a couple more drinks it was time to make
+meet his teetotal father-in-law.
+After a couple more drinks, it was time to make

 our way round to our seats at the far end.